 4.We are Not That Important.
 Sounds harsh, but the truth is while we may be all we think about, the rest of the world is unimpressed since they’re thinking about themselves!
 The unfortunate truth is we only thought we deserved to have all the answers to everything to bolster our over-inflated ego.
 Let it go.
 I remember asking my brother a question.
 His stock answer was NONYA, “None of Your Business!”

-5 It Is Not Our Time.
-Surrendering to the idea it is not our time to have the information may ease the transition of knowing to surrendering easier to accept.
+5 It Is Not-Our-Time.
+Surrendering to the idea it is not our time to have the information may ease the transition of believing we have to know, to surrender, easier to accept.
 Carolyn Myss explains, “What you are releasing is your need for God or the heavens or the Divine to explain the events of your life in a rational way.”

 The enormity of peace that comes from getting out of the way, is indescribable.
 On most days, my life is manageable and full of light as I remember to let go of my suffocating need to know.
 It’s none of my business.
 Needing to know requires much emotional energy as it was never mine to manage.

-As I give up the ghost of needing to know, I am transported to a serene pathway of what is in front of me to do, and to an acceptance of what is.
+As we resolve to Let Go and Let God by giving up the ghost of needing to know, we become transported to a serene pathway of what is in front of us to do, and to an acceptance of what is.
 Right here and right now.
-Emotional balance is the goal, and I become efficient and confident just for today if I Let Go and Let God.
-When I’m able to surrender to what is and remember to keep my ego in the middle of that Merry-Go-Round called “thinking,” my day goes smooth and uncomplicated.
+With this comes the comfort that everything is right as it should be.
+Emotional balance is the goal, and we become efficient and confident just for today when we remember to do this When we are able to surrender to what is and remember to keep our ego in the middle of that Merry-Go-Round called “thinking,” our day proceeds smooth and uncomplicated.